jeromerg/NCase/README.md

 #### Visualize Definition

-If at some point, you get lost and don't understand anything, then first take a break, drink a coffee!
+If at some point, you get lost and don't understand what is going on, then first take a break, drink a coffee!
 And then print the definitions that you are trying to write with the help of the `PrintDefinition()` extension method:

 <!--# Visualize_Def -->
 ```C#